srikarsmeda/srikarsmeda.github.io/README.md

 est. 22/04/2026

-i believe that as everyone moves through life, we develop an induvial worldview, opinions and perspectives amounting to personal philosophy
+i believe that as everyone moves through life, we develop an induvial worldview; opinions and perspectives amounting to personal philosophy

 the choices we make in our lives are dictated by this story we tell ourselves.